est. 1892 - 1953

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 Scrapbooks: Fragile; Originals closed; researchers must use microfilm reels NMc1 - NMc4 for access.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Macbeth Gallery scrapbooks, 1892-1952

-- Image Gallery items from other collections related to Macbeth Gallery
+- Image and Media Gallery items from other collections related to Macbeth Gallery